MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ## Set up reusable email texts and layouts

 You can use reports to include key information from sales, purchase, and service documents in texts for emails.
+Report layouts define the style and the content of the text in the email.
+For example, the content might include texts such as a greeting or instructions that precede the document information.
 This procedure describes how to set up the **Sales - Invoice** report for posted sales invoices, but the process is similar for other reports.

 > [!NOTE]
 > To use the layout to create content for email messages, you must use the Word file type for your layout.